pryn-kb/python-test/_episodes/03-variables.md

 > all of the source code is one long set of instructions.
 {: .callout}

-## Variables can be used in calculations.
+## Variables can be used in calculations

 *   We can use variables in calculations just as if they were values.
     *   Remember, we assigned 42 to `age` a few lines ago.